 Skip to content

 In September 2009 the Jimmy Little Foundation launched the Uncle Jimmy's Thumbs up!
-School program to promote healthy eating education and information.
+School program to promote healthy eating.
 The program is aimed at Indigenous school age children 5 to 16 years of age.
-It hopes to encourage them to make better and healthier food choices particularly in regard to drinking adequate amounts of water daily instead of sugar heavy fizzy drinks, and also to promote the importance of eating more fruit and vegetables as snacks, rather than choosing junk foods.
+It hopes to encourage them to make better and healthier food and drink choices particularly in regard to:

-The Jimmy Little Foundation and the Fred Hollows Foundation, in association with project partners ALPA (Arnhem Land Progress Association), the Australian Red Cross and the Northern Territory Department of Education piloted the program in four remote communities:
+The Jimmy Little Foundation and the Fred Hollows Foundation, in association with project partners Arnhem Land Progress Association (ALPA), the Australian Red Cross and the Northern Territory Department of Education piloted the program in four remote communities:

 The Thumbs up!
-School program continues to be rolled out in schools and communities across Arnhem land and the Northern Territory with signage and Jimmy Little Thumbs up! messages in all ALPA and Outback Stores across the Northern Territory and soon in stores in Western Australia, South Australia and Far North Queensland.
+School program continues to be rolled out in schools and communities across Arnhem Land and the Northern Territory with signage and Jimmy Little Thumbs up! messages in all ALPA and Outback Stores.
+The program is soon to be introduced in stores in Western Australia, South Australia and Far North Queensland.

-The program uses music and multimedia workshops, concerts and cooking with senior community women to get the message across to the children.
+The program uses music and multimedia workshops, concerts and cooking classes with senior community women to get the message across to the children.